 2.5.2 Formal inter-Balancing Authority Area Dynamic Schedules of the export of Energy from a Generating Unit may be issued only by the CAISO as the Host Balancing Authority Area and must be routed through the EMSs of any Intermediary Balancing Authority Area, if requested by the Intermediary Balancing Authority Area.

-2.5.3 The Balancing Authority receiving the Dynamic Schedule of the export of Energy from the CAISO Balancing Authority Area is responsible for Operating Reserves for Loads served by such exports of Energy.
+2.5.3 The Balancing Authority receiving the Dynamic Schedule of the export of Energy from the CAISO Balancing Authority Area is responsible for Operating Reserves and/or Regulation for Loads served by such exports of Energy, unless otherwise the CAISO assumes this responsibility as reflected in the Dynamic Scheduling Host Balancing Authority Operating Agreement.

 2.5.4 The dynamic signal must be integrated over time by the CAISO for every Operating Hour.